-Chair: Elected by the Members of the COP Academic Assembly

-Members: Three faculty members elected by the College.
-The Associate officio member.

-Dean for Administrative and Academic Support serves as an ex
+Chair: Elected by the Members of the COP Academic Assembly Members: Three faculty members elected by the College.
+The Associate Dean for Administrative and Academic Support serves as an ex officio member.
+Work Load: Monthly.
 Functions: The Council assists the COP Dean in several aspects of academic management and planning in the College.
 These aspects include scheduling and planning of COP Academic Assemblies; the development of agendas for the Assemblies and any issues of concern to the faculty.